Psychedelic/dab-docs/docs/index.md

 Welcome to DAB's documentation.
 DAB is an open internet service for data on the Internet Computer.
 All the data an IC app needs to make a seamless experience, accessible directly on the IC.

-DAB keeps tracks its own list of 'verified' registries but encourages anyone to create their own registry by following [the Registry Standard](standard/getting-started.md).
+DAB keeps tracks its own list of 'verified' registries but encourages anyone to create their own registry by following [the DAB Registry Standard](standard/getting-started.md).

 - Visit [our website](https://dab.ooo)